SimulatedGREG/electron-vue/docs/using_the_file_structure.md

 ```
 ...where both `<routePath>` and `<routeName>` are variables.
 These routes are imported to `app/src/main.js` and are then attached to the component tree using the `<router-view></router-view>` directive in `app/src/App.vue`.

+#### Notice
+When using `vue-router`, refrain from using [**HTML5 History Mode**](http://router.vuejs.org/en/essentials/history-mode.html).
+This mode is strictly meant for serving files over the `http` protocol and does not work properly with the `file` protocol that electron serves files with.
+The default `hash` mode is what you will need.

 ### vuex modules
 Describing vuex is not the easiest thing to do, so please read [this](http://vuex.vuejs.org/en/intro.html) for a better understanding of what problem it tries to solve and how it works.